MTjody/ssr-playground/posts/what-went-wrong.md

 ---
 title: "Oops - what went wrong?"
 date: "2021-01-15"
-tldr: "Tips and tricks for when things go south!"
+description: "Give yourself a head-start in the battle against errors, and what to do when things go south!"
+tldr: "Break down your issue, find the root cause."
+topics: "Tooling, Debugging, Git"
 ---

 ## Ground work